 Our Tractors and Implements for Forest Landowners series’s first and second articles covered tractor selection and ground contact implements (see links at the end).
 This third part will cover implements and attachments for property maintenance that the forest landowner should consider adding to their arsenal.

 The first implements to discuss are box blades and scrape blades.
-The same principle applies to these as did our ground contact implement article.
+The same principle applies to these, as did our ground contact implement article.
 You will want to pay attention to steel thickness and construction, added gussets and bracing, and proper width based on the size of the tractor.
-Typically, you will want your box blades and scrape blades to be at least as wide as your rear tires, just for the simple fact of being able to leave a nice finished look behind you instead of tire tracks.
+Typically, you will want your box and scrape blades to be at least as wide as your rear tires, just to leave a nice finished look behind you instead of tire tracks.

 Box blades and scrape blades are often used for the same jobs; however, each has its intended purpose.
 A box blade is intended to keep things smooth/level.
 A scrape blade is intended to shape the ground.
 For example, if you plan to pull a ditch or crown a road, the scrape blade is a much better option.
 If you already have a surface that you are trying to maintain as smooth and level, then a box blade will be easier.
 Granted, you can do the same thing with a scrape blade.
 However, the scrape blade will roll material out one end, or both, during the process.
 In contrast, a box blade will store the excess material inside the boxed area to later be used for depositing in other holes/depressions.
 Scrape blades can come in adjustable models that make it easy for the operator to change the angle and pitch of the blade without having to change the tractor’s 3-pt hitch angles.
 Also, these adjustable models can be manual as well as hydraulic; however, the hydraulic versions will need to utilize the tractor’s rear hydraulic accessory block (‘remotes’ as some call them).

 Box blade.
 Photo credit: Stephen Pohlman, Clemson University.